Alvor1991/PP4-Physio/README.md

 ### Authentication Pages

-* Signup: allows the User to sign up for an account on the website.
+* Sign up: allows the User to sign up for an account on the website.
 * Login: allows the User to sign in with their account.

 [Back to top ⇧](#sports-therapy)